nlesc-sigs/nlp-sig/README.md

 # ehumanities SIG

-Information related to the meetings of the eHumanities SIG of NLeSC
+The eHumanities SIG of the Netherlands eScience Center is a group of researchers interested in digital humanities.
+We meet once a month to discuss recent developments in the field, usually by discussing a new paper about a topic relevant to the current projects of the eScience Center.
+A list of previous meetings and their topics can be found below.
+At request, the meetings may be joined by external people.

+Contact person: Erik Tjong Kim Sang e.tjongkimsang(a)esciencenter.nl

 # Upcoming meeting

-**Thursday 29 March 2018, 10:00-11:00.
+**NEW DATE: Thursday 26 April 2018, 10:00-11:00.
 Room: Universal Turing Machine**

 Topic: ACL 2017 Pot Luck